EDISON INTERNATIONAL (NYSE: EIX) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Edison International Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Edison International (“Edison” or the “Company”) (NYSE: EIX) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Edison securities, and/or would like to discuss your legal rights and options please visit Edison International Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Edison securities, and/or would like to discuss your legal rights and options please visit Edison International Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Central District of California on behalf of investors who purchased or acquired the securities of Edison between February 25, 2021 and February 6, 2025, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers.